skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

     # Storage to transfer large datasets and files.
 If a .gitignore exists anywhere
     # within the working directory tree, the behavior will match git's behavior
     # for finding and using .gitignore files.
 Files and directories included in
-    # the .gitignore file will be ignored by Sky.
+    # a .gitignore file will be ignored by Sky.
     workdir: ~/my-task-code

     # Number of nodes (optional) to launch including the head node.
 If not